Key-Exchange Convolutional Auto-Encoder for Data Augmentation in Early Knee Osteoarthritis Detection: Experimental settings

 \subsection{Data preprocessing}

-The ROIs used in \cite{chen} and extracted using YOLOv2 (Fig. \ref{DP-a}) were employed as inputs of the encoder module.
-For the discriminator, as the objective of this study was for early KOA classification (KL-0 vs KL-2), we explored the features of the lateral and medial sides of the knee joint.
-To do this, the completely automated segmentation method used in \cite{tiuplin} was employed to obtain two patches (Fig. \ref{DP-b}) covering the whole distal area (osteophytes and JSN).
-More specifically, two 128$\times$128-pixel-square patches were extracted from the left and right one-third parts of the knee joint.
-Then, the medial side patch was flipped horizontally.
-Finally, as shown in Fig. \ref{DP-c}, two patches were obtained and used as inputs for the discriminator.

-After these preprocessing procedures, 3,185 and 2,126 knee X-rays of KL-0 and KL-2 were retained, respectively.
-Then, bootstrapping-based oversampling \cite{oversample} was thus applied for the KL-2 set.
-After this, the overall data were randomly partitioned into training, validation and test subsets according to each KL grade with a ratio of 7:1:2.
-As the labels of the two inputs ($X_1$ and $X_2$) have to be different, here we used the global permutation strategy on the training set: each KL-0 image was combined with all KL-2 images in turn to form different input pairs.
-As a result, a total of 3,455,881 input pairs was obtained.
-To simplify this and save computational resources, we took a random sample of 50,000, 100,000, 500,000, and 1,000,000 from the total input pairs, which will be discussed in Section \ref{samples_discussion}.
+The knee joint images were resized to 299 $\times$ 299 pixels, and image intensity distribution was normalized to the range [-1, 1].
+After this, a total of 3,185 and 2,126 knee X-rays corresponding to KL-0 and KL-2, respectively, were retained.
+Due to the inherent class imbalance in the original dataset, the generated data also exhibited the same imbalance.
+To address this issue and mitigate its impact on accuracy when evaluating the effects of data augmentation across different models, bootstrapping-based oversampling \cite{nitesh2002smote} was applied to the KL-2 dataset.
+Moreover, since the labels of the two inputs ($X_1$ and $X_2$) must differ, a global permutation strategy was employed.
+Specifically, each KL-0 image was paired with every KL-2 image, creating distinct input pairs, resulting in a total of 3,318,240 input pairs.
+To simplify this, random samples of 50,000, 100,000, 500,000, and 1,000,000 input pairs $N$ were drawn from the total input pairs for experimentation, which will be discussed in Section \ref{samples_discussion}.